Our Lips Are Sealed

 "Our Lips Are Sealed" is a song co-written by Jane Wiedlin, guitarist of the Go-Go's, and Terry Hall, singer of the Specials and Fun Boy Three.
-It was first recorded by the Go-Go's as the opening track on their first album, Beauty and the Beat (1981), and was released as their debut single in June 1981.
+It was first recorded by the Go-Go's as the opening track on their first album, Beauty and the Beat (1981), and was released as their second single in June 1981.
 The single eventually reached the top three in Australia and Canada as well as the top 20 in the United States.
 Originally written and performed with three verses, the song appears in an abbreviated version on Beauty and the Beat.
 Most of the song's vocals are performed by lead singer Belinda Carlisle, with co-writer Wiedlin singing the bridge.

 In 1983, Fun Boy Three released their version of "Our Lips Are Sealed".
 Issued as a single, the track became a top-ten hit in the United Kingdom.
 The original version was later included in the jukebox musical Head over Heels that debuted on Broadway in 2018.
 The Go-Go's also performed the song, along with "Vacation" and "We Got the Beat", during the 2021 Rock and Roll Hall of Fame Induction Ceremony.